 Who can apply for a blue badge?

 You don’t have to own a vehicle or be able to drive to have a blue badge as it can be used in any vehicle in which you travel as a passenger.

 More details about the eligibility criteria can be found on this page (In the FAQ section) and on the relevant application form in the Documents section.

 What will happen next?

-If you are applying under Part A and have provided all your documentation and payment, you will receive your blue badge within ten working days.
+If you are eligible without any further assessment and have provided all your documentation and payment, you will receive your blue badge within 10 working days.

-If you are applying under Part B – eligible subject to further assessment, all applicants (no matter what age) will be contacted by the Independent Mobility Assessment (IMA) team to make an appointment for an assessment.
+If you are eligible subject to further assessment, all applicants will be contacted by the Independent Mobility Assessment (IMA) team to make an appointment for an assessment.